Stories of inspiration

 Community-Led Monitoring and Celebration

 Caregivers, children, community health workers, and local volunteers came together for the culminating activity.
-The day began with a nutritional status check, where children were reweighed and assessed using the Mid-Upper Arm Circumference (MUAC) tool.
-This indicator is essential in tracking improvements in children’s health.
+The day began with a nutritional status check, where children were reweighed, their height and weight recorded, and their Mid-Upper Arm Circumference (MUAC) measured using standard nutrition assessment tools.
+These indicators are crucial for monitoring progress in children’s nutritional health.

 After the assessment, children were served meals from the PD Hearth menu, prepared by caregivers using affordable and locally sourced ingredients.
 This reinforced the program’s goal of encouraging families to adopt sustainable and culturally appropriate feeding practices at home.